Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Build a Tree.md

 **Talk about the different parts of a tree whilst building one out of craft materials** - Can you build a tree?

-Last initially checked on 2025-11-25 by Charlotte Greensmith (cg865@cam.ac.uk) and double-checked on 2025-02-08 by Smiley Chan (scc93@cam.ac.uk)
+Last initially checked on 2025-11-25 by Charlotte Greensmith (cg865@cam.ac.uk) and double-checked on 2025-11-24 by Leah Helm (lkh53@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->